vbrednikov/infra/README.md

           --image-family=reddit-app-base \
           --boot-disk-size=10GB --machine-type=g1-small \
           --tags puma-server --restart-on-failure --zone=europe-west1-b \
-          --metadata-from-file startup-script=deploy.sh \
+          --metadata-from-file startup-script=scripts/deploy_start_reddit.sh \
           reddit-app
 ```

 ## Packer - complete image

 Bake the image with the application and all its dependencies installed.
 No startup script is required since puma.service is started automatically.

 By default, it creates image of family reddit-app, instead of reddit-app-base, as in previous example.

 **Bake the image**